 The laser beam will then strike each atom and flip the spin.

-So, an atom is like a spinning top.
+So an atom is like a spinning top.

-It either spins up or spins down.
+It either spins up or spins down, spinning top.

-Spin up, spin down, spin up, spin down.
+So it reverses the spin, spin up, spin down, spin up, spin up.

 It reverses the spin.

-It changes the spins.
+It changes the spins and then reflects.

 That's a calculation.